 All services shall be provided without unlawful discrimination, harassment or victimisation.

 Those using Parish Council properties and facilities will be afforded all possible assistance so as to ensure that they can access these, with special attention being given to those who find it difficult to access facilities on the grounds of their age or disability or other Protected Characteristic.

+Where the Council is under a duty to make reasonable adjustments, appropriate adjustments will be considered and implemented in accordance with the Equality Act 2010.

-All application forms – including Conditions of Use forms – made to the Parish Council shall state that the Parish Council will treat all applications equitably and take due consideration of those with Protected Characteristics.
+All application forms – including Conditions of Use forms – made to the Parish Council shall state that the Parish Council will treat applications fairly and will have regard to the needs of people who share protected characteristics, in accordance with the Equality Act 2010.

 All licence agreements – including allotment tenancy agreements – shall refer to this Equality Information statement.

 Training and Development Opportunities